Bringing sandwiches to the gates of Auschwitz

 To be sure, relevance is much harder to define and maintain when trying to understand conflict-based humanitarian crises (e.g., Rohingya) as opposed to ‘natural’ disasters (e.g., the response to Cyclone Idai).

 The line between relief and development is always in contencious, and the inexorable blurring from one to the other has come with distressing -yet predictable- regularity.
 There are many examples.
-The massive refugee camps in Dadaab, Zaatari, and now, Cox’s Bazar or Sittwe began as temporary responses, but these camps are now long term -can I use this term?- prisons.
+The massive refugee camps in Dadaab, Zaatari, and now, Cox’s Bazar or Sittwe began as temporary responses, but these camps are now long term -can I use this term?- open air prisons.

 I am thinking here of the many Rohingya I have interviewed, all of which appreciate the WFP bags of rice.